mraible/mongock-docs/site/v5/testing/testing.md

 ## Integration test with Springboot Runner WITHOUT Junit5

-In this case Mongock provides pretty much the same than with JUnit5, with the exception of the `before` and `after` methods, which forces you to make the calls explicitly.
+In this case Mongock provides pretty much the same than in the JUnit5 case, with the exception of the `before` and `after` methods, what forces you to make these calls explicitly.

 Based on the previous scenario, the relevant modifications are
 1. Import the dependency `mongock-springboot-test` instead `mongock-springboot-junit5`